evagorasmakridis/starter-hugo-academic/content/project/edem/index.md

 ---
-title: EDEM ~ Efficient Distributed Energy Management
+title: Efficient Distributed Energy Management (EDEM)
 summary: An example of using the in-built project page.
 tags:
 - resource management